We Are Djirra

 Our Story

-As a specialist organisation for Aboriginal women, Djirra was established and designed by Aboriginal women.
+As an organisation for Aboriginal women, Djirra was established and designed by Aboriginal women.
 Over more than two decades, we’ve grown from a team of one to a committed team of over 100.

 Our People

 Djirra is led by an Aboriginal CEO and governed by an Aboriginal Board of Directors.
-Our teams are made up of passionate Aboriginal staff and allies.
+Our teams are made up of passionate Aboriginal and non-Aboriginal staff.

 Our Impact